1105-Olshen-Solomon/CPE301_Final_Project/README.md

 Video Notes:
 -The buzzer was unplugged at some point
 - I could not record the tracking capabilities with the phone in hand because it began to interfere with the sensor signal severely
+- I forgot to comment on it, but the search mode changed to "manual" in the LCD when in manual state